Already have a buyer or seller? Close the sale with DealNow.

 5. Psychological appeal: physically exchanging paper money can provide psychological reassurance between strangers.

-What are the Disadvantages of Cash Payments?
+What are the Disadvantages of Physical Cash?

 1. Safety risks.
 Carrying large amounts of cash is dangerous and can make you a target for robbery or theft.
 This goes for both buyers and sellers.
 It's unsafe to meet with strangers while carrying thousands of dollars in cash.
 The other party could potentially be setting up a scam or robbery.